 C’mon, the Peterses said, there wasn’t any evidence they knew they were cutting Kriegs’ trees.
 The Court pointed out that the state of the evidence was precisely the problem.
 It was up to the Peterses to prove that they thought the land was theirs.
 The wife’s testimony was all they had offered, and it didn’t help: she explained they didn’t really know where the boundaries were, and never bothered to find out.
 But the biggest problem was what Mr. Peters testified to: nothing.
 He was the one who cut the trees down, and the Court seemed to expect that he would have material testimony to offer.
 But he didn’t testify.

 There’s a well-known principle in evidence known generally as the “missing witness instruction.”
-It holds, as the legendary Professor Wigmore put it, that “the nonproduction of evidence that would naturally have been produced by an honest and therefore fearless claimant permits the inference that its tenor is unfavorable to the party’s cause.”
+As the legendary Professor Wigmore put it, the principle holds that “the nonproduction of evidence that would naturally have been produced by an honest and therefore fearless claimant permits the inference that its tenor is unfavorable to the party’s cause.”
 In other words, if you have particular control of evidence, and you do not bring it forward, a court is allowed to assume it would have been harmful to your cause if you had done so.

 The Court didn’t say it here, but it strongly implied that the absence of testimony from Harry Peters led it to conclude that if he had taken the stand, he wouldn’t have helped his cause any.